Skip to navigation Skip to content

 Study at tertiary level + Read more ...

-Is the student undertaking study at tertiary level, and under the minimum school leaving age for their state?
+Is the student undertaking study at tertiary level, and is under the minimum school leaving age for their state?
 See the Resources page of Determining the Entitlement End Date for the AIC Scheme for when AIC for a tertiary student ceases in each state.

 7